dphm/pair_identify/README.md

 **Example:** 10000 10469

 **Description:**
 This file contains the positions of RepeatMasker regions in a particular chromosome.
 RepeatMasker data provides regions of known transposable elements in the genome.
-The RepeatMasker data for all chromosomes can be found at **/scratch/dpham4/PI/data/rmsk.txt.gz**.
+Extracted from the RepeatMasker data for all chromosomes at **/scratch/dpham4/PI/data/rmsk.txt.gz**.

 ### chip_seq_[tf1 code].txt : ChIP-seq data